 Sleep Apnea: A Common Sleep-Related Disorder

-Sleep apnea is a sleep-related disorder that many people conveniently ignore.
-People suffering from this ailment will stop breathing during sleep for as long as 15 seconds to 1 full minute and then choke on their breath.
+Sleep apnea is a sleep-related disorder many people conveniently ignore.
+People suffering from this ailment will stop breathing while sleeping for as long as 15 seconds to 1 full minute, and then choke on their breath.
 Severity of the ailment differs for each person.
-However, the rasping sound caused by sudden intake of breath called snoring does not seem threatening to most people.
-They tend to attribute hereditary causes because there is a lack of proper understanding of this disorder.
+However, the rasping sound caused by sudden intake of breath (called snoring) does not seem threatening to most people.
+They attribute it to hereditary causes because there is a lack of proper understanding of this disorder.
 Losing sleep can upset your metabolism and lead to other related diseases.

-These diseases like memory loss, diabetes and heart disease begin with the deterioration of the metabolism.
+These diseases like memory loss, diabetes, and heart disease deteriorate the metabolism.
 Loss of sleep at night will interrupt the building activity that takes place at night.
-Cell building process requires oxygen and when this is deprived the process comes to a halt.
+Cell-building process requires oxygen, and when this is deprived due to sleep apnea, the process comes to a halt.
 Digestion is upset and sugar builds up because the processing and synthesis of energy has stopped altogether.

 Symptoms of Sleep Apnea

-People who have sleep apnea will exhibit at least one or more symptoms given here.
+Those who have sleep apnea will exhibit at least one or more of these symptoms:

 - Restlessness the morning after